top of page

 Unlike articles or essays, these papers focus on model construction — defining mechanisms, stages, thresholds, and structural variables governing coherence under sustained responsibility.

-Together, these analyses articulate a unified proposition:
+These analyses articulate a unified proposition:

 Long-horizon system stability is determined primarily by the integrity of the internal architecture through which decisions are formed.